 115.253 (b).
 The agency indicated in their response to the PAQ that the agency informs residents, prior to giving them access to outside support services, the extent to which such communication will be monitored and of the mandatory reporting rules governing privacy, confidentiality, and/or privilege that apply to disclosures of sexual abuse made to outside victim advocates, including any limits to confidentiality under relevant federal, state, or local law.
 The residents were aware of these services assumed their communication with an advocate would remain confidential.
-The residents have their own cellular telephones and can leave the facility to meet with the Vera House staff.
 This was confirmed by both staff and residents.